Galla218/IoT/MQTT/README.md

 `openssl genrsa -out mosq_serv.key 2048`

 Create a Certificate Signing Request (CSR) using the newly generate private key.
-A CSR is an intermediate step to allow you to ask the CA for a certificate and supple necessary information for the certificate.
+A CSR is an intermediate step to allow you to ask the CA for a certificate and supply necessary information for the certificate.

 **CN must equal the hostname of the node you are running your mosquitto broker on**